 With just 3 hours for our tour, we only did 2 stops, but that was plenty for us.
-One of the great parts about the tour was that it ended in historic Napa within short walking distance of our dinner reservations and our hotel!
+One of the great parts about the tour was that it ended in historic Napa within short walking distance to plenty of restaurants for dinner (reservations recommended)!
 Talk about seeing Napa like a local!

 Dinner in Historic Napa

 There are a number of great restaurants in Napa and, sadly, we didn’t get to try many of them!

 We had dinner at TORC – a hotspot that’s casual and delectable all at the same time.
 If a restaurant offers a tasting menu, I’m always inclined to give it a go (see ours in Ft.
 Worth and in Charleston).